mu-semtech/ember-data-table/README.md

 });
 ```

 Note: if you want the search text field to be enabled on a data table, the filter parameter may not be `undefined`.
-Therefore you must initialize it on an empty query string (as done by the `DefaultQueryParams` mixin.
+Therefore you must initialize it on an empty query string (as done by the `DefaultQueryParams` mixin).